-6. This guidance is subject to the provisions of the Scheme.
-In the event of any conflict between the two, the provisions of the Scheme (and any Regulations thereunder) shall prevail.
+This guidance is subject to the provisions of the Scheme.
+In the event of any conflict 6. between the two, the provisions of the Scheme (and any Regulations thereunder) shall prevail.
 The procedure governing the Tribunal's consideration of the appropriate sanction is set out in Regulation 33.
 Nothing in the guidance is intended to be inconsistent with that provision and Tribunals must proceed in accordance with the overriding requirements of fairness and natural justice.

 7. This guidance is a public document.
 Periodically, it will be reviewed and (where appropriate) revised in the light of experience.
 The guidance cannot deal with every single situation and exceptions will sometimes arise.
-The guidance should be considered alongside any precedents emerging from cases decided by previous Tribunals.
+The guidance should be considered alongside any principles emerging from cases decided by previous Tribunals under the Scheme.
+Tribunals may have regard to sanctions imposed in other cases.
+They must however, determine the sanction which they think appropriate on the facts and circumstances of the case before them and should not feel constrained by the sanctions imposed (or not imposed) in earlier cases to impose a sanction which they do not think appropriate.